NSWC Philadelphia Naval Surface Warfare Center Philadelphia

 About the Internship

 We are seeking motivated college students with an interest in shipboard machinery systems.
-Students are assigned a technical project and work with one or mentors to complete the project and present on it at the end of the summer.
+Students are assigned a technical project and work with our mentors to complete the project and present on it at the end of the summer.
 Work may include testing & evaluation, modeling & simulation, research & development, in-service engineering support, or other activities.
-The internship also includes networking opportunities with NSWCPD employees and other interns as well as a lecture series on topics relevant to life and work at NSWCPD.
+The internship also includes networking opportunities with NSWCPD employees and other interns as well as a lecture series on topics relevant to life and work at NSWCPD and test site tours.

 What will I do any given day as an intern at this lab?